 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Have a heart function test as you have been told by the doctor.
+- Have your child get a heart function test as you have been told by the doctor.
 Talk with the doctor.

 - Other cancers have happened when this drug was used with cancer drugs.
-Talk with your doctor.
+Talk with the doctor.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.